 - 1. A concentrated area of study not already offered as a major.
 This area of study should include a minimum of 39 s.h. of course work, or - 2.
 The prescribed General Studies concentration which provides enriched study in at least three topic areas chosen from communications, natural sciences and mathematics, humanities, social sciences, and professional fields.
 This area of study includes at least 36 s.h. of study of which 24 s.h. must be upper division courses.
+In addition, the 3 s.h. course INTD4700 Liberal Studies Capstone is required.
+This is a capstone course in which a student, working with two faculty advisors, will write a research paper involving two of the three topic areas.
+The student must achieve a rating of "Acceptable" or "Exemplary" from both faculty evaluators in each of the areas included in the assessment rubric.
+Alternatively, a student may, in conjunction with at least two faculty members, design a project that demonstrates competency with regard to the learning outcomes identified at the time of application for the major.
+The student must achieve a rating of "Acceptable" or "Exemplary" from both faculty members based on their evaluation of the project vis-à-vis the learning outcomes.
+It will be the responsibility of the student to identify faculty members willing to serve as instructors of record for this arranged course. - 3.
 The student, in cooperation with a faculty adviser, submits the electronic application for the major.